This BLOG On Benefits Of Buying A Home With Homeowner Warranty Was UPDATED On January 3rd, 2019

 - New homes can have a full home warranty without a deductible for the first year and a limited home warranty with deductibles up to ten years

 - Home warranty for new homes for the first year may cover everything which includes appliances, workmanship, mold, punch lists, and defective fixtures

 - The longer-term warranty normally includes roofing, foundation, heating, plumbing, air conditioning, electrical, and other non-wear and tear items

 Pre-Owned Homeowner Warranty

-If you are looking for a reputable home warranty company, ask your real estate agent.
-Most real estate agents have a team of reputable contractors and vendors who they normally work with and also know the third party vendors and contractors who you should stay away from.
+Home Buyers who are looking for a reputable home warranty company, asking the real estate agent for referrals is probably the best bet.
+Most real estate agents have a team of reputable contractors and vendors who they normally work with and also know the third party vendors and contractors that are not reputable and should stay away from.